Desert Solitaire: Contents

 Desert Solitaire is a collection of treatises and autobiographical excerpts describing Abbey's experiences as a park ranger and wilderness enthusiast in 1956 and 1957.
 The opening chapters, First Morning and Solitaire, focus on the author's experiences arriving at and creating a life within Arches National Monument.
 In this early period the park is relatively undeveloped: road access and camping facilities are basic, and there is a low volume of tourist traffic.

 Many of the book's chapters are studies of the animals, plants, geography, and climate of the region around Arches National Monument.
 Cliffrose and Bayonets and Serpents of Paradise focus on Abbey's descriptions of the fauna and flora of the Arches area, respectively, and his observations of the already deteriorating balance of biodiversity in the desert due to the pressures of human settlement in the region.
 Abbey provides detailed inventories and observations of the life of desert plants, and their unique adaptations to their harsh surroundings, including the cliffrose, juniper, pinyon pine, and sand sage.
 He comments on the decline of the large desert predators, particularly bobcats, coyotes, mountain lions, and wildcats, and criticizes the roles ranchers and the policies of the Department of Agriculture have had in the elimination of these animals, which in turn has fostered unchecked growth in deer and rabbit populations, thereby damaging the delicate balance of the desert ecosystem.

 In the aforementioned chapters and in Rocks, Abbey also describes at length the geology he encounters in Arches National Monument, particularly the iconic formations of Delicate Arch and Double Arch.
 In Water, Abbey discusses how the ecosystem adapts to the arid conditions of the Southwest, and how the springs, creeks and other stores of water in their own ways support some of the diverse but fragile plant and animal life.
 Some of the oddities of water in the desert, such as flash floods and quicksand, are also explored.

 Abbey contrasts the natural adaptation of the environment to low-water conditions with increasing human demands to create more reliable water sources.
 The Heat of Noon: Rock and Tree and Cloud describes the intensity of the summer months in the park, and the various ways in which animals and humans have tried to survive and adapt in those conditions.

 Several chapters focus on Abbey's interactions with the people of the Southwest or explorations of human history.
 In Rocks, Abbey examines the influence of mining in the region, particularly the search for lead, silver, uranium, and zinc.
-Abbey contrasts the difficult lives of the many who unsuccessfully sought their fortune in the desert whilst others left millionaires from lucky strikes, and the legacy of government policy and human greed that can be seen in the modern landscape of mines and shafts, roads and towns.
+He contrasts the difficult lives of the many who unsuccessfully sought their fortune in the desert whilst others left millionaires from lucky strikes, and the legacy of government policy and human greed that can be seen in the modern landscape of mines and shafts, roads and towns.
 Abbey offers the fable of one "Albert T. Husk" who gave up everything and met his demise in the desert, in the elusive search for buried riches.